atraxsrc/RustWeb/README.md

 # RustWeb

-Baseline of a static locat webserver written in Rust
+Baseline of a static locale webserver written in Rust